ManuelArcieri/Aqua-eDNA-metabarcoding-pipeline/README.md

 - **Website**: [SeaLifeBase](https://www.sealifebase.org/search.php)

-Having access to a curated list of species we might encounter in specific areas can tremendously increase the accuracy of taxonomic assignment when targeting short mitochondrial regions.
+Having access to a curated list of species you might encounter in specific areas can tremendously increase the accuracy of taxonomic assignment when targeting short mitochondrial regions.
 For example, the Atlantic cod and Pacific cod share more than 99% of their mitochondrial DNA, and it might be impossible to distinguish them from the 12S subunit alone.
-By creating a list of acceptable taxa, we can filter out the noise caused by closely genetically related species residing far away from our collection area.
+By creating a list of acceptable taxa, you can filter out the noise caused by closely genetically related species residing far away from our collection area.

-We should aim to create a table of acceptable species containing at least two variables: the NCBI taxonomy ID and the corresponding scientific name.
+You should aim to create a table of acceptable species containing at least two variables: the NCBI taxonomy ID and the corresponding scientific name.
 The common name can also be helpful for data visualisation, together with other project-specific features.
 This is a small example:

 | **TaxId** | **Scientific_name**   | **Common_name**        | **Category**     |